Chimstaz/microk8s-multinode-nfs/README.md

 You will need to make two copies of disk image and create two virtual machines.

+The default password for machines on above website is **osboxes.org**.

 ## Required VM configuration
-For convinience you can disable automatic updates on VM. https://linuxconfig.org/disable-automatic-updates-on-ubuntu-18-04-bionic-beaver-linux
+For convenience you can disable automatic updates on VM. https://linuxconfig.org/disable-automatic-updates-on-ubuntu-18-04-bionic-beaver-linux

 **Important:** MicroK8s require different hostnames for each node.
 You **have to** change name of one VM.